angelo-domingo118/d-agriventory/docs/testing.md

 # Testing Guide

-Comprehensive testing strategy using Pest for unit/feature tests and Laravel Dusk for browser automation in D'Agriventory.
+Comprehensive testing strategy using Pest for unit/feature tests in D'Agriventory.

 ## testing-philosophy